coffincw/AmongUsQueueBot/README.md

     - Displays the current queue including how long each player has been in the queue
 - !pq
     - Pings all users currently in the queue
+- !cl
+    - Removes all players from the queue
 - !sc [minutes]
     - Update the cooldown to remove players from the queue
 - !swc [voice channel name]